 Here are some ways to diagnose and treat breast cancer non-surgically:

-Breast cancer surgery comes in different forms, and your breast cancer surgeon will determine which is the most suitable for you based on your type of breast cancer, its stage, size and so on.
-The doctor will also be able to determine if it is possible to conserve the breast after surgery.
+Breast cancer surgery comes in different forms, and your Singapore breast cancer surgeon will determine which is the most suitable for you based on your type of breast cancer, its stage, size and so on.
+The Singapore breast surgeon will also be able to determine if it is possible to conserve the breast after surgery.

 Here are the available surgical treatments for breast cancer: